2026/01/07

 Trip to Egypt 2026.1.7~1.16

-The older I get, the more I believe that the pleasure of traveling is to meet local people, to chat with them.
+The older I get, the more I believe that the pleasure of traveling is to meet local people, and to chat with them.
 Through human connections, we can leave stronger impressions in the memory about the foreign land and people.

 I am a book lover and a movie goer.
 Solo travel and short stay abroad helps me relate to the story in the novel and in the movie.
 I am in general particular and selective about books and movies, I seldom touch anything in a language I am not familar with.